calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

     P(Shift Towards Bush) = 19.9%

-While that was a sort of round-about way to show that Bush lost support during the debate, hopefully this illustrated the flexibility and robustness of probabilistic models (and PyMC3).
+While that was a sort of round-about way to show that Bush lost support during the September debate, hopefully this illustrated the flexibility and robustness of probabilistic models (and PyMC3).

 This post is also available as a [Jupyter Notebook on Github](http://nbviewer.jupyter.org/github/clausherther/public/blob/master/probabilistic_programming/Dirichlet%20Multinomial%20Example.ipynb).
 If you have any thoughts or feedback on this post, please let me know!